mosbymc/XcelXporter/README.md

   var wb = excelExporter.createWorkBook();
 ```

 This will initialize a workbook instance and allow you to add a worksheet.
 To add a work sheet to the workbook instance, you must have an array of JSON data.
 The collection of columns and the sheet name are optional.
-To add a worksheet, call the 'createWorkSheet' function on the workbook instance thusly:
+To add a worksheet, call the 'createWorkSheet' function on the workbook instance, passing in the your JSON data, and optional column definitions and worksheet name, thusly:
 ```javascript
   wb.createWorkSheet(data, columns, 'sheetname');
 ```